Lehoangminh-dab/Tankombat/README.md

 # Installation
 Note: This game is only tested in Windows environment and is compiled using Visual Studio Community 2022
 * Step 1: Download Visual Studio Community 2022 from [Microsoft page](https://visualstudio.microsoft.com/vs/community/).
-* Step 2: Install the Visual C++ compiler and then put the directory address in System Path.
-(Or download the Visual C++ package that is displayed as an option when you first launch Visual Studio)
+* Step 2: Install any of the C++ packages that is displayed when you first launch Visual Studio.
+This will install Visual C++, which is needed to compile the game.
-* Step 3: Download the source code from this repository
+* Step 3: Download the source code from this repository.
 * Step 4: Install the SDL2 libraries (including SDL2, SDL2_image, SDL2_ttf, SDL2_mixer)
-* Copy all the headers of SDL2 (for example: SDL.h) into the sdl folder (which should be created in include folder) Copy all the libraries of SDL2 (cmake, pkgconfig, libSDL2) into the lib folder (which should be created in main directory) Copy all the SDL dll files into the main directory
+  * Open project properties in Visual Studio and link the SDL2 lib and include folders to the project.
+  * Copy all the .dll files and paste them into the main directory.
-* Step 5: Press the shortcut "Ctrl + B" in Visual Studio.
+* Step 5: Press the "Local Windows Debugger" button in Visual Studio.
-* Step 6: After the game is compiled successfully, you will the an executable file named "main.exe" and you can open this file to play the game!
+* Step 6: If you've done all the steps above correctly, the game should now be launched and you can enjoy playing!
 # Credits
 * This project is made by Le Hoang Minh
 * Game assets were taken from various sources, like: